 Let Σ be a countable alphabet.
 For r1, an infinite sequence s with characters from Σ is called r-quasi-regular, if for each σinΣ the ratio of the longest to shortest interval between consecutive occurrences of σ in s is bounded by r.
 In this paper, we answer a question asked by Kempe, Schulman, and Tamuz, and prove that for any probability distribution 𝐩 on a finite alphabet Σ, there exists a 2-quasi-regular infinite sequence with characters from Σ and density of characters equal to 𝐩.
 We also prove that as |𝐩| tends to zero, the infimum of r for which r-quasi-regular sequences with density 𝐩 exist, tends to one.
 This result has a corollary in the Pinwheel Problem: as the smallest integer in the vector tends to infinity, the density threshold for Pinwheel schedulability tends to one.

-Quotients by countable subgroups are hyperfinite
+Quotients by countable normal subgroups are hyperfinite

 Group Theory